 Wrestlers are going to look to maintain distance until they can set up their takedown game.
 Once they have their opening, though, they’ll be looking to explode right away.
 Explosiveness and relentless work are two of the main traits of wrestlers.
 Once they get a hold of you they’ll be on you like a pit bull.
 What you can expect is that you’ll end up on the ground in 99% of the time.

 Once on the ground, there are is one thing you can be certain of – pressure.
-Wrestlers are never going to accept fighting form a bottom position.
-This is to be expected as in wrestling, getting your back on they and is a great way to lose a match.
+Wrestlers are never going to accept fighting from a bottom position.
+This is to be expected as in wrestling, getting your back on them and is a great way to lose a match.
 The main problem you’ll have apart from the pressure is a wrestler’s base.
-Their base is just as notorious as their takedowns skills.
+Their base is just as notorious as its takedowns skills.
 So, what do you do against a pressure-heavy wrestler with a base of steel?
 BJJ vs Wrestling